Not Tonight (video game): Synopsis

 On 31 December 2018, #112 is working as a bouncer taking tickets at a New Year's Eve ball at the British Museum when a terror bombing suddenly occurs.

 The game then returns to 1 January 2018.
 Using their government-issued phone, #112 must take bouncer jobs in order to please his immigration officer Jupp and delay his seemingly-imminent deportation.
 As time progresses, #112 can make various decisions to either support the government or the resistance building up against Albion First.
-Jupp also conscripts the player into supporting his side hustle Jupp Security, potentially exposing dirty secrets of his own.
+Jupp also conscripts the player into supporting his side hustle Jupp Security.

-If #112 survives and avoids deportation and glitches by the end of the year, he is arrested following the bombing and sent to a televised court hearing. #112's - and by extension, Britain's - fate will be decided based on the actions they took over the course of the game.
+If #112 survives and avoids deportation by the end of the year, he is arrested following the bombing and sent to a televised court hearing.
+Due to a lack of evidence, the judge summons a group of witnesses to assess #112's character, the last of which is Jupp.
+If most of the witnesses describe #112 positively, the judge chooses to investigate his accusations against Albion First.
+The judge finds Jupp guilty of illegally importing furniture and accuses Simon Tavener of conspiracy and electoral fraud, bringing down the Albion First government.